-Substantially increase health financing and the recruitment, development, training and retention of the health workforce in developing countries, especially in the least developed

-Strengthen the capacity of all countries, in particular, developing countries, for early warning, risk reduction and management of national and global health risks.
+- Substantially increase health financing and the recruitment, development, training and retention of the health workforce in developing countries, especially in the least developed countries and small island developing States. - Strengthen the capacity of all countries, in particular developing countries, for early warning, risk reduction and management of national and global health risks.

-2.4.2 Producers comply with the Clean Air Act and its amendments to protect and

-3.1.3 Producers comply with the Safe Drinking Water Act to protect public health by preventing contamination of surface and ground sources of drinking water.
+- 2.4 GREENHOUSE GAS EMISSIONS, FOSSIL FUEL USE & AIR QUALITY - 2.4.2 Producers comply with the Clean Air Act and its amendments to protect and enhance air resources to promote public health and welfare. - 3.1 WATER QUALITY & QUANTITY - 3.1.3 Producers comply with the Safe Drinking Water Act to protect public health by preventing contamination of surface and ground sources of drinking water.

-Producers follow Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), maintaining compliance with agricultural chemical handling, storage, and application regulations.
-FIFRA regulates the distribution, sale, and use of pesticides.

-3.2.4.1 All pesticides are registered with the U.S. Environmental Protection Agency (EPA) with proper labels and used in accordance with specifications including how, and under what conditions, chemicals can be applied.
+- 3.2.4 Producers follow the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), maintaining compliance with agricultural chemical handling, storage and application regulations.
+FIFRA regulates the distribution, sale and use of pesticides. - 3.2.4.1 All pesticides are registered with the U.S. Environmental Protection Agency (EPA) with proper labels and used in accordance with specifications including how and under what conditions chemicals can be applied.
 Pesticides must be shown to "not generally cause unreasonable adverse effects on the environment" before they can be registered.
-FIFRA defines the term "unreasonable adverse effects on the environment" to mean: "(1) any unreasonable risk to man or the environment, taking into account the economic, social, and environmental costs and benefits of the use of any pesticide, or (2) a human dietary risk from residues that result from a use of a pesticide in or on any food inconsistent with the standard under section 408
+FIFRA defines the term "unreasonable adverse effects on the environment" to mean: "(1) any unreasonable risk to man or the environment, taking into account the economic, social, and environmental costs and benefits of the use of any pesticide, or (2) a human dietary risk from residues that result from the use of a pesticide in or on any food inconsistent with the standard under section 408 of the Federal Food, Drug, and Cosmetic Act."